|

-Egg shells contain calcium.
+Eggshells contain calcium.
 Plants need calcium.
 Lack of calcium causes blossom end rot.
-Therefore, adding egg shells to the garden will prevent blossom end rot and feed my plants, and snails won’t cross a line of broken egg shells, right?
+Therefore, adding eggshells to the garden will prevent blossom end rot and feed my plants, and snails won’t cross a line of broken eggshells, right?
 Wrong.
-The nature of egg shells

-When a chicken lays an egg, the shell provides protection.
-That shell is made up of calcium, magnesium, potassium, sodium, and sulfur, which are all important plant nutrients.
-The thin, inner lining also contain organic matter, equally important to healthy soil structure.
-Plus, if you don’t wash your egg shells, they will also contain nitrogen, which is an important plant food.
-All of these nutrients would be a great addition to the garden, if the egg shells actually broke down into small enough particles - but they don’t.
-Egg shells and decomposition As stated above, egg shells are designed to provide protection.
-Unless you are dropping them off the roof of the gym for a high school physics class, egg shells are surprisingly tough.
-So tough, in fact, that they don’t break down in boiling water.
-The moisture and microorganisms normally responsible for decomposition do not have a ghost of a chance at breaking down an egg shell in your lifetime.
+As stated above, eggshells evolved to provide protection.
+Unless you are dropping eggs off the gym roof for a high school physics class or cracking them against your kitchen counter, shells are tough.
+They don’t even break down in boiling water.
+The moisture and microorganisms responsible for decomposition do not have a ghost of a chance of breaking down an eggshell in your lifetime.
 For example, 170 years ago, Thomas Jefferson raised chickens and ducks.
-An archeological excavation of the site found that egg shells from those birds were still intact in the soil.
-This tells us that, no matter how many times you flip that compost pile, those egg shells will never significantly improve anything in the garden.
-Even if you let them dry and crush them into smaller bits, those bits are very unlikely to breakdown enough to be useful to your plants.
-Unless you have very acidic soil (<6.8 pH) and the egg shells are ground up into a very fine powder, they will add nothing to your soil.
-Egg shells and blossom end rot Blossom end rot is a condition that occurs when plants are unable to move calcium around to where it is needed.
-This is rarely the result of insufficient calcium in the soil.
-Most soils have plenty (or too much) calcium already.
-More often, it is a case of irregular or insufficient watering.
-Before adding calcium, in any form, to treat blossom end rot, get a soil test from a reputable lab and check your irrigation schedule.
-Egg shells as a pest deterrent Crushed egg shells are also touted as a barrier against slugs and snails, cutworms, and even deer.
+An archeological excavation of the site found that eggshells from those birds were still intact in the soil.
+So, no matter how often you flip that compost pile, those eggshells will never significantly improve anything in the garden.
+Even if you let them dry and crush them into smaller bits, those bits are very unlikely to break down enough to be usable by your plants.
+Unless you have very acidic soil (<6.8 pH) and the eggshells are ground into a fine powder, they will add nothing to your soil.
+Eggshells and blossom end rot Blossom end rot is a condition that occurs when plants cannot move calcium to where it is needed.
+Calcium is an immobile nutrient because it takes a lot of water to move it around inside a plant.
+Calcium shortages can be due to low calcium levels in the soil [generally east of the Rocky Mountains] or irregular irrigation habits [generally west of the Rockies].
+Get an inexpensive lab-based soil test from your local university or soil test lab to learn exactly what your plants are dealing with.
+Eggshells as a pest deterrent Crushed eggshells are said to be a barrier against slugs and snails, cutworms, and even deer.
 Those claims are false.
-The only thing you might find is some birds will be attracted to the shells, either through natural curiosity or as a calcium source during egg-laying season, and some rats, looking for a snack.
-Personally, I crush my egg shells and feed them back to my chickens.
-I don’t know if they actually eat them or not, but I think they do.
-Just in case, I offer oyster shell, as well.
+The only thing you might find is some birds will be attracted to the shells, either through natural curiosity or as a calcium source during the egg-laying season, and some rats looking for a snack.
+I crush my eggshells and feed them back to my chickens.
+I don’t know if they eat them, but I think they do.
+Just in case, I offer oyster shells, as well, and water my tomatoes regularly.

 Chuck